xcelt/e-Portfolio/m2_seminar.md

 ## 1. [Unit 2] Seminar 1: User Participation in the Risk Management Process

+### Risk Management Process
+The risk management process is comparable to the Software Development Life Cycle (SDLC).
+Managing risk is an iterative process involving conducting regular risk assessments and coming up with risk plans.
+User participation is an essential part of understanding the scope of risk from the user's perspective, as studied by Spears & Barki (2010).

+### Spears & Barki (2010)
 >*The following piece is a discussion based on the Spears & Barki (2010) article, which uses Qualitative vs Quantitative assessment approaches to involve users in the risk management process.*

+**Qualitative Approaches**

+In order to find variables to test for the qualitative component of the study, the authors adopted several qualitative approaches:
+- Semi-structured interviews with the users
+- SOX Experience

+**Quantitative Approaches**

 <br>